rmetzler/bliki/wiki/mysql/choose-something-else.md

 Considering MySQL?
 Use something else.
 Already on MySQL?
 Migrate.
-For every successful project built on MySQL, you could uncover a history of time wasted mitigating MySQL's inadequacies.
+For every successful project built on MySQL, you could uncover a history of time wasted mitigating MySQL's inadequacies, masked by a hard-won, but meaningless, sense of accomplishment over the effort spent making MySQL behave.

-Thesis: databases fill roles ranging between pure storage and extensive data processing; MySQL is differently bad at both poles.

-(Real apps fall between these poles, and suffer variably from either set of MySQL flaws.)
+Thesis: databases fill roles ranging from pure storage to complex and interesting data processing; MySQL is differently bad at both tasks.
+Real apps all fall somewhere between these poles, and suffer variably from both sets of MySQL flaws.

-In the first section, I'll talk about [why MySQL is bad at storing data](#storage).
-In the second, I'll talk about [why MySQL is bad at processing data](#processing).
-In the third, I'll talk about why these problems are inherent in the way MySQL was built and are not likely to be fixed in the foreseeable future.
+* MySQL is bad at [storage](#storage).

 ## Storage